vinibfranc/HIV_UKRDB_phylotypes/README.md

 Evidence for Circulation of High-Virulence HIV-1 Subtype B Variants in the United Kingdom.
 Available at SSRN: https://ssrn.com/abstract=4929798

-The analyses presented in the preprint were improved here, including, in particular, comparisons against other partitioning methods, enhanced viral load and CD4 decline models, and a new selection of VOIs.
-However, the results remained largely consistent following these enhancements.
+The analyses presented previously in the preprint were improved here, including, in particular, comparisons against other partitioning methods, enhanced viral load and CD4 decline models, and a new selection of VOIs.
+Despite these enhancements, the results remain largely consistent with those reported in the preprint.
+The more robust and updated analysis reported here have been submitted to a journal.